Hoquiam, Washington

-Hoquiam (/ˈhoʊkwiəm/ HOH-kwee-əm) is a city in Grays Harbor County, Washington, United States.
+Hoquiam (/ˈhoʊkwiəm/ HOH-kwee-əm or /ˈhoʊkwɪm/ HOH-kwim) is a city in Grays Harbor County, Washington, United States.
 It borders the city of Aberdeen at Myrtle Street, with Hoquiam to the west.
 The two cities share a common economic history in lumbering and exporting, but Hoquiam has maintained its independent identity.
 It shares a long rivalry with its more populated neighbor, especially in high school sports.

 Hoquiam was incorporated on May 21, 1890.
-Its name comes from a Native-American word meaning "hungry for wood", from the great amount of driftwood at the mouth of the Hoquiam River.
+Its name comes from a Native American word meaning "hungry for wood", from the great amount of driftwood at the mouth of the Hoquiam River.
 The population was 8,776 at the 2020 census.

 History

 One of the first logging operations in Hoquiam was established by Ed Campbell in 1872.

 About 10 years later, Captain Asa M. Simpson, a Pacific Coast mariner and businessman in the lumber industry from San Francisco, provided the financing for the Northwestern Mill.
-In 1881, Simpson sent his manager, George Emerson, to Hoquiam to establish a mill there, and Emerson purchased 300 acres for the new mill and lumber operation.
+In 1881, Simpson sent his manager, George Emerson, to Hoquiam to establish a mill there, and Emerson purchased 300 acre for the new mill and lumber operation.
 By September 1882, the Simpson mill was producing its first lumber products.